bbauska/Anti-Project2025/anti.md

 loans, including subsidized and unsubsidized, loans.
 This would allow for market prices and signals to influence educational borrowing, introducing consumer-driven accountability into higher education.
 Pell grants should retain their current voucher-like structure.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025: The next administration should utilize income-driven repayment, not include interest rate subsidies or loan forgiveness, and require “skin in the game” for colleges.
+<p>Project 2025: The next administration should utilize income-driven repayment, not include interest
+rate subsidies or loan forgiveness, and require “skin in the game” for colleges.
 “If Congress is unwilling to reform federal student aid, then the next Administration should consider the following reforms: l Switch to fair-value accounting from FCRA accounting, and l Consolidate all federal loan programs into one new program that 1.
 Utilizes income-driven repayment, 2.
 Includes no interest rate subsidies or loan forgiveness, 3.
 Includes annual and aggregate limits on borrowing, and 4.
 Requires ‘skin in the game’ from colleges to help hold them accountable for loan repayment.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended the next administration privatize all lending programs, including subsidized, unsubsidized, and PLUS loans.
+<p>Project 2025 recommended the next administration privatize all lending programs, including
+subsidized, unsubsidized, and PLUS loans.
 “The federal government does not have the proper incentives to make sound lending decisions.
 The new Administration should consider: l Privatizing all lending programs, including subsidized, unsubsidized, and PLUS loans (both Grad and Parent).
 This would allow for market prices and signals to influence educational borrowing, introducing consumer- driven accountability into higher education.
 Pell grants should retain their current voucher-like structure.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025: The Public Service Loan Forgiveness program “should be terminated.”
-“The Public Service Loan Forgiveness program, which prioritizes government and public sector work over private sector employment, should be terminated.”
+<p>Project 2025: The Public Service Loan Forgiveness program “should be terminated.”
+“The Public
+Service Loan Forgiveness program, which prioritizes government and public sector work over private sector employment, should be terminated.”
 [Department of Education, Project 2025, accessed 6/24/24] Project 2025: Eliminate time and occupation-based student loan forgiveness. “l End time-based and occupation-based student loan forgiveness.
 A low estimate suggests ending current student loan forgiveness schemes would save taxpayers $370 billion.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended the repeal the power of the Secretary to cancel, compromise, discharge, or forgive student loans to modify the repayment amounts or terms of Title IV student loans.
+<p>Project 2025 recommended the repeal the power of the Secretary to cancel, compromise,
+discharge, or forgive student loans to modify the repayment amounts or terms of Title IV student loans.
 “Whatever Congress chooses to do with future loans, there is still the question of the government’s responsible stewardship of the existing student loan portfolio—a substantial taxpayer asset.
 The current